np-overflow/handbook/docs/introduction/work-group.md

 ## Resources

-Please refer see [here](/admin/resources) for the resources that Overflow uses.
+Please refer [here](/admin/resources) for the resources that Overflow uses.

 ## The people